February 9, 2015. An update to this guide is appended at the end of this guide

 The cost of fuel varies on days of the week, and at times of the day.
 The lowest price of fuel is $400 per 1,000 pounds.
 At present the lowest priced day is Monday and the best time to purchase is right after 01:00GMT till about 04:00GMT.
 The developers of AM have recently tweaked the schedule and previously Thursdays were also a low cost day for fuel.
 Now it appears to have shifted to Wednesday and occasionally Fridays.

 It is good to slowly start developing a reserve of fuel worth 4~5 days of consumption.
 At present I am at about 200 million pounds of consumption per day.
 So I typically stock up about 800~950 million pounds of fuel.
-The maximum you can store is 999,999,999 pounds.
+The maximum you can store is 1,000,000,000 pounds but you can buy 1,000,000 pound increments with pax points.
+Not needed till late in the game.
+You have better uses for your pax points as detailed in the latest update below.

-Simple rule -- always advertise, and always select billboards.
+Simple rule — always advertise, and always select billboards.
 With no advertising you will loose about 15%~20% of passengers.
 On a 250 seat DC-10-10 it translates to a loss of $75,000 per 6 hour flight.
+Keep a lookout for low priced advertising (max $9,000) and then purchase for all your routes and for seven days.

 Advertising costs vary from $5,000 per day to $40,000 per day, so you can see, that even on the most expensive day, your passenger losses far outstrip your advertising expenses.